Finnish state snubs Weir's proposed tie-up with Metso

-HELSINKI/LONDON British engineering company Weir Group (WEIR.L) has approached Finnish rival Metso MEO1V.HE over a possible 3 billion pounds combination that would expand its mining business, but Finland's state investment fund said it opposed a takeover.
+HELSINKI/LONDON British engineering company Weir Group has approached Finnish rival Metso over a possible $5 billion combination that would expand its mining business, but Finland's state investment fund said it opposed a takeover.

 Weir has proposed an all-share deal in which Metso shareholders would receive 40 percent of the new company and is offering a 5-10 percent premium over Metso's recent share price, a source familiar with the matter told Reuters.